IsPeterHere/Computational-Models/README.md

 ### 1.2 Emulating a 4-bit RAM
 ~Unfinished
 ## 2. Finite automata
-The following projects aim to create modules that can create and run different types of finite automata so as to determine whether a given language is accepted.
+The following projects aim to create modules that can create different types of finite automata that ate cabable of determining whether a given language is accepted.

 ### 2.1 Determenistic finite automata (DFA)